 This was a very easy to prepare ice cream.
 I also added in a block of cream cheese, to enhance to the flavor and creamy thickness of this delicious ice cream, and I’m very glad I did!

 I also ended up using some of the ice cream in another recipe (I will post it soon), which we took to a friend’s home.
 It was so yummy!
 I sure hope you will give this ice cream a try… and really hope you enjoy it!
+I think the color of this ice cream is amazing!

 Recipe source: my brain, prior to “brain-freeze” (Ice cream induced!)